-Mr. Wesley serves as the Executive Director, Plans and Policy for Commander, U.S. Pacific Fleet (COMPACFLT N5) and acts as the principal advisor to the Commander on matters of policy and planning development regarding foreign engagement, strategic planning, operational research, and Joint and Navy doctrine.
+Mr. William J. Wesley serves as the Executive Director, Plans and Policy for Commander, U.S. Pacific Fleet (COMPACFLT N5) and acts as the principal advisor to the Commander on matters of policy and planning development regarding foreign engagement, strategic planning, operational research, and Joint and Navy doctrine.
 In this capacity, the N5 supports the Commander’s Strategic Plan by leading a diverse organization that translates national political-military strategy and policy into Pacific Fleet objectives; develops and articulates Fleet input into regional and national political-military strategy and policy; formulates and conducts the Pacific Fleet Research, Analyses and War Game Program, which is responsible for resourcing, training, and sustaining naval operational forces for the Pacific Theater; and acts as policy coordinator and planner for conventional and nuclear war plans issues, strategic planning, theater security cooperation planning, foreign engagement, combating weapons of mass destruction, humanitarian civic assistance planning, and pandemic influenza planning.

 As the N5 he is the chief architect for the coordination and preparation of the Pacific Fleet input into U.S. Pacific Command’s Theater Campaign Plan, which supports the Secretary of Defense’s priorities for creating new partnerships, coalitions and building the capacity of existing international friends, allies and partners to support confidence building measures throughout the Asia-Pacific Rim.
 The N5 provides Fleet recommendations to support PACOM’s theater engagement strategy for the 36 nations in the Asia-Pacific region, and is responsible for guiding the development of regional military-to-military relationships among senior U.S. Navy and Asia- Pacific international military staffs.
 The N5 is also responsible for ensuring the analysis and review of data related to political-military situations in the Asia-Pacific region supports planning efforts relative to potential contingency operations, non-combatant evacuation operations, and humanitarian civic assistance.
 Because of the importance of the United States’ relationship with Japan, the N5 is a key advocate in discussions with the Japanese government in support of the Defense Policy Review Initiative, a major Defense Department policy which will drive the future basing and force posture in Japan, our premier ally in the Pacific.